BrenStro/AppDevPractices/README.md

 ## Deployment Strategy

 For this milestone we decided made an Ant build file (build.xml) because Ant is Java-specific.
 This will create a jar file for the user to run.
-These commands to compile and run this file are as follows:
+The following steps will outline in detail how to download, unzip, compile and run the file:
 1)